 Toxicity of Angel's Trumpet

 Caution is required because this plant is extremely toxic.
-Every part of the plant is very poisonous from the leaves, flowers, seeds, and roots.
+Every part of the plant is very poisonous from the leaves, flowers, and seeds, to the roots.
 Poisoning takes place when plant residue enters the bloodstream or gastrointestinal tract.
 This can occur through digestion or absorption in the mucous membranes (eyes, nose, etc.).
-For example, if a gardener has contaminated hands and then rubs their eyes or eats food, they will become poisoned.
+For example, if a gardener has contaminated hands and then rubs his eyes or eats food, he will become poisoned.

-Symptoms of being poisoned include dilated pupils, muscle weakness, dry mouth, a rapid pulse, fever, and hallucinations.
+Symptoms of poisoning include dilated pupils, muscle weakness, dry mouth, a rapid pulse, fever, and hallucinations.
 Convulsions and paralysis may occur and can lead to coma and death.
 Seek medical attention immediately if symptoms or exposure occur.

 Although this plant does not require pruning, trimming will keep the plant producing flowers constantly.
 If growing it as a small tree, begin to prune when the main trunk forms its first "Y" and choose a central leader as the trunk.
 Systematically prune away older branches and stems to encourage the plant to produce more branches.
 Flowers will eventually appear on the terminal ends of those stems.